-Exodus began as a singular project in Joshua Tree on a 10-day residency near the National Park in 2014.
-From this grew years-long research and art-making which generated countless sketches, photographs, DV footage, field notes, Kabbalah study, daily meditation and a blog to document the culminating inspiration of the entire endeavor.
+Exodus began as a singular project when I went on a 10-day residency near the Joshua Tree National Park in 2014.
+From this grew a years-long research and art-making project which generated countless sketches, photographs, DV footage, field notes, Kabbalah study, daily meditation, and an online blog that documented the culminating inspiration for the entire endeavor.

 From this experience, I worked on a collaborative film (Up to Now) with artists Jonathan Nesmith and Susan Holloway.
 The film was first screened in a video installation entitled, Camp UTN (Up to Now) and shown along side of my solo show (Exodus) in 2015 at Shulamit Gallery in Venice, CA.

 The resulting work became the grounding for what is now known as The Exodus Project.

 This journey to the edge of wilderness and process of self-reflection is conveyed in each body of work on canvas, paper, and wood.
 My mixed media collages, entitled, "Rock and Refuge" are an abstract look at the architecture in the high desert landscape; a series of oil paintings simply called, the "Joshua Tree Paintings;" and two series of watercolor paintings--the illustrated junk pieces from the movie being pulled on by colored string, and the Tree of Life diagrams, also known as the Sephirot were all on display among the first exhibition.

 For more information about this ongoing project, visit the Exodus Project site.